SaiNeha757/Saineha757/README.md

 ## Hi there 👋

 👋 About Me
 Hi!
-I'm Neha Manda, a Computer Science graduate and certified Data Science enthusiast with a passion for solving real-world problems using data-driven insights.
+I'm Sai Neha, a Computer Science graduate and certified Data Science enthusiast with a passion for solving real-world problems using data-driven insights.
 I specialize in data analysis, machine learning, and building end-to-end analytics solutions.

 🔍 Currently upskilling in data science, analytics, and AI tools.